KarthikUdyawar/data-cleaner/README.md

 ## Usage

-1. Run the script in a Windows command prompt.
+1. Run the script in a admin terminal.

-    ```cmd
+    ```powershell
-    python cleanup_script.py
+    python data_cleaning.py
     ```

 2. The script will prompt you to press Enter to continue or 'q' to quit.